fivesqrd/fluent-frontier/README.md

 ```
 $messageId = Fluent::message()->create()
     ->title('Password Reset')
-    ->paragraph('We have received a request to change the password for your Appsome account.
+    ->paragraph('We have received a request to change the password for your Click Science account.
 If you requested this change, please follow the link below to reset your password.')
     ->button($href, 'Reset Password')
     ->paragraph('If you did not send this request, you may safely ignore this message and your password will remain unchanged.');
     ->teaser('Instructions for resetting your password')